microsoft/Olive/README.md

 ```

 ### Optional Dependencies
 Olive has optional dependencies that can be installed to enable additional features.
-Please refer to [extra dependencies](./olive/extra_dependencies.json) for
+Please refer to
-the list of extras and their dependencies.
+[Olive package config](./olive/olive_config.json) for the list of extras and their dependencies.

 ## Pipeline Status